-- Brain Injury (BI) for individuals with a brain injury meeting a nursing facility or neurobehavioral hospital level of care • - Community Alternative Care (CAC) for individuals with disabilities meeting a hospital level of care • - Community Access for Disability Inclusion (CADI) for individuals with disabilities meeting a nursing facility level of • care - Developmental Disabilities (DD) for individuals with developmental disabilities meeting an Intermediate Care • Facilities for persons with Developmental Disabilities (ICF/DD) level of care - Elderly Waiver (EW) for individuals age 65 and older meeting a nursing facility level of care • medical supplies and equipment.
+- Brain Injury (BI) for individuals with a brain injury meeting a nursing facility or neurobehavioral hospital level of care - Community Alternative Care (CAC) for individuals with disabilities meeting a hospital level of care help people live in the community instead of in a facility or institution.
+These waivers can offer:

+- Community Access for Disability Inclusion (CADI) for individuals with disabilities meeting a nursing facility level of care - Developmental Disabilities (DD) for individuals with developmental disabilities meeting an Intermediate Care Facilities for persons with Developmental Disabilities (ICF/DD) level of care - Elderly Waiver (EW) for individuals age 65 and older meeting a nursing facility level of care medical supplies and equipment.
 The agency is developing a new service called Community First Services and Supports (CFSS) that will replace personal care services.
 CFSS will be more flexible and expand self-directed options.